 In 2005 Guy performed “Let the Eagle Soar”, from his “One Nation Under God” CD, at the Presidential Inauguration Ceremony in Washington, DC.
 He was also one of the stars of “Mississippi Rising”, a nationwide television special that raised millions of dollars for Hurricane Katrina recovery efforts in Mississippi.
 Guy has received special recognition for his charitable work with The American Cancer Society, The March of Dimes, and Childhelp USA.
 He has been voted “Volunteer of the Year” for his work in the Jackson, Mississippi metro community and received acclaim for his work with military veterans and their families during Operations Desert Shield/ Desert Storm, Enduring Freedom, and Iraqi Freedom.

 Guy is married to Sarah “Sis” Lundy, and they live in the Jackson, Mississippi area.
 His favorite pastimes are playing golf, fishing, and gardening.
-Guy & Sis have three children and four grandchildren.
+Guy & Sis have three children and five grandchildren.